 The PowerRename Windows PowerToy provides users with advanced tools for bulk renaming of files.
 The toy extends the Windows Shell Context Menu to add an entry for PowerRename to File Explorer (Figure D).

 With PowerRename enabled, simple search and replace or more powerful regular expression matching are added to your toolset for the bulk renaming process.
-A preview area is displayed as you perform search and replace procedures so users can see how file names will change before initiating the action.
+A preview area is displayed as you perform search and replace procedures, so you can see how file names will change before initiating the action.

 This Windows PowerToy expands on the Preview Pane feature already available in the standard File Explorer application by adding additional file types.
 Preview Pane allows users to preview the contents of a file after clicking it in File Explorer without actually opening the file (Figure E).

 Version 0.16.0 adds preview support for Scalable Vector Graphics (.svg) and Markdown (.md) files.
-Additional file types are in development.
+Subsequent PowerToys releases have added more file types including source code files and geometric code.

 The Image Resizer Windows PowerToy adds more functionality to File Explorer by allowing users to apply bulk image resizing.
-Users can select images in File Explorer and then select the new Resize Pictures item on the context menu (Figure F), revealed with a right-click on any image.
+Users can select images in File Explorer and then select the new Resize Pictures item on the context menu, revealed with a right-click on any image (Figure F).

-The Windows Walker Windows PowerToy is designed to be an alternative to the standard Alt-Tab feature in Windows 10 and Windows 11.
+The Window Walker Windows PowerToy is designed to be an alternative to the standard Alt-Tab feature in Windows 10 and Windows 11.
 Users press the CTRL-Windows key combination instead of Alt-Tab to pull up a search box (Figure G).
-The user then enters keywords into the search box to narrow down the currently open apps and screens on their desktop.
+Users then enter keywords into the search box to narrow down the currently open apps and screens on their desktop.

 PowerToys Run acts as a quick launcher in Windows.
 It is another extension of the ALT-Tab concept and taps into the Windows file indexing system.
 To activate the tool, use the keyboard combination ALT-Space and start typing the name of your desired application (Figure H).